Skip to main content

 Params Description

-cpu The type of cpu.
+cpu The type of CPU.
 The options are Simple, Minor4, DefaultO3, O3_W256, O3_W2K.
 The corresponding objects are declared.
 SimpleCPU, Minor4CPU, DefaultO3CPU, O3_W256CPU, O3_W2KCPU.
 These are created in the same file.
-Read how cpus are set up.
+Read how CPUs are set up.

 memory_model Inf, SingleCycle, Slow.
 The objects are created in system.py.
 Inf is a memory model that is infinitely large and has infinite bandwidth.
 SingleCycle is a memory system that completes memory operations in 1 cycle.
 Finally Slow is one that completes DRAM accesses in 100ns.
 This exposes the need for L1 and L2 caches.